aws-samples/amazon-eks-gmsa-admission-webhook-autoinstall/README.md

 ```
 The recommended approach is to run this script from an EC2 instance and configure this [instance's profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) to use the above mentioned policy.

-You'd also need to add this instance profile to the EKS [aws-auth](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) configmap so that the script could run 'kubectl' commands.
+You'd also need to add this instance profile to the EKS [aws-auth](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) ConfigMap so that the script could run 'kubectl' commands.
 To perform this mapping, the following command could be used:

 ```shell
 $  eksctl create iamidentitymapping \